The Slide (Atlanta Braves)

 The Slide was a baseball play that occurred in Game 7 of the 1992 National League Championship Series (NLCS) on October 14, 1992, at Atlanta–Fulton County Stadium in Atlanta, Georgia.
 In 1992, the Atlanta Braves returned to the NLCS and once again defeated the Pittsburgh Pirates in seven games, culminating in a dramatic game seven win.
 Francisco Cabrera's two-out single that scored David Justice and Sid Bream capped a three-run rally in the bottom of the ninth inning that gave the Braves a 3–2 victory.
 It was the third time in post-season history that the tying and winning runs had scored on a single play in the ninth inning.

-This marked the end of the three-year divisional championship run of the Pittsburgh Pirates, who after the 1992 season lost Barry Bonds, Doug Drabek, and other key players from those championship teams.
+This marked the end of the three-year divisional championship run of the Pirates, who after the 1992 season lost Barry Bonds, Doug Drabek, and other key players from those championship teams.
 The Pirates did not have another winning season until 2013.